-Logs are a record of events that occur during the operation of your servers that collect important information about the servers.
-You can use logs to help diagnose problems and understand the behavior of applications.
+Logs are a record of events that occur during the operation of your servers.
+You can use logs to diagnose problems and understand the behavior of applications.

 Open Liberty servers and applications produce various logs that can be used for different forms of analysis.
-These logs include the message log, trace log, first failure data capture (FFDC) logs, audit logs, and access logs:
+These logs include the message logs, trace logs, first failure data capture (FFDC) logs, audit logs, and access logs:

 Record errors, warnings, and general information as the server runs.
 These logs are the most common choice to help understand the general health of the server.